tykoon787/tykoon787/README.md

 - 👋 Hi, I’m @tykoon787
-- 👀 I’m interested in Android Development, Software Development
+- 👀 I’m interested in Legal Tech, AI. and  Software Development
-- 🌱 I’m currently learning Kotlin for Android Development
+- 🌱 Languages:

+C, C++
+JavaScript, HTML, CSS
+Angular
+NodeJS
+ExpressJS
+Python
+SQL
+PhP
+Kotlin

-- 💞️ I’m looking to collaborate on developing Android Apps
+- 💞️ I’m looking to collaborate on Software Development in the Legal Field
-- 📫 How to reach me: WorkEmail: larryevansoduor@gmail.com
+- 📫 How to reach me: WorkEmail: oduorotienojnr@gmail.com

 <!---
 tykoon787/tykoon787 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.